Public Sector Management Program

 At the discretion of the Program Academic Coordinator, or nominee, you may be required to attend an interview and, if requested, sit the Graduate Management Admissions Test (GMAT).
 The GMAT is the worldwide standard in aptitude assessment for admission to postgraduate management programs, and you must achieve a minimum score of 550.

-To discuss alternative entry requirements, please contact QUT (see contact details below).
+To discuss alternative entry requirements, please contact Queensland University of Technology (see contact details below).

 There are assessments as part of the program.